Ever wondered why Dublin built a big spire in the heart of the city? Here we break down the story behind the iconic monument.

 The Nelson Pillar

-The bombing of the Nelson Pillar in 1966 left a gaping hole in O’Connell Street in the heart of Dublin City Centre.
+The bombing of the Nelson Pillar in Dublin in 1966 left a gaping hole in O’Connell Street in the heart of Dublin City Centre.
 The imperial monument had overseen the affairs of Dublin’s main street since 1809 and suddenly was in need of a replacement.

 However, despite the destruction, it was not until 22 January 2003, another 37 years later, that the hole left by the bombing was finally filled.